Children and Youth With Special Needs

 - assisting with youth’s transition from children to adult community living services.

 The program also offers a variety of opportunities for skill development within a group setting.
-All groups meet once a week, Monday through Friday, for periods of 1.5 to 2.5 hours depending on the group.
-Groups are operational between September and June and vary in duration.
+All groups meet once a week, Monday through Friday, for periods of 1.5 to 2 hours depending on the group.
+Groups are operational year round and vary in duration.

-As a parents/caregiver, you are responsible for arranging/providing transportation for your child/youth both to and from the group location.
+As a parent/caregiver, you are responsible for arranging/providing transportation for your child/youth both to and from the group location.

 How long will my family receive services?